We Are COLLEGE ADMISSIONS ESSAY Consultants

 The National Collegiate Athletic Association (NCAA)

 We are interested in the special skills of all our students.
 Ability in sports is rated as a "talent."
 Schools measure the talent, character, and academics of each athletic applicant.
-Generally, in Division I, academics take on a much lesser importance.
+Generally, in Division I, academics are much less important.
 A 2.0 GPA is all that is required to remain eligible.

 Division I players are expected to see a tutor for 10-20 hours a week.
-Student-athlete's schedules often include up to 30 hours of practice and play time.
+Student-athletes' schedules often include up to 30 hours of practice and play time.
 Travel time is in addition to that.
-Typically, Division I athletes are considering the sport they play as a possible career.
+Typically, Division I athletes consider the sport they play as a possible career.

-Annual awards for Division I athletes are around $48k.
-Division II awards are around $8k.
+Annual awards for Division I athletes could be the full price of tuition.
+Division II awards are meant to supplement tuition.
 Division III schools cannot make monetary awards.
 Division I and II student-athletes are working for their education.
 Division III student-athletes are more students than athletes.

 There are many facts to consider when student-athletes begin looking at schools.
-Because the process is accelerated, athletes should start contacting colleges sophomore year.
+Because the process is accelerated, athletes should start contacting colleges in sophomore year.
 Junior year is the time to hone the relationship, visit schools, and begin fielding offers.
-Early senior year, the process is usually over with "Signing Day" in late January.
+During senior year, the process is usually over with "Signing Day", which varies from sport to sport.

 MILITARY INFORMATION NIGHT